unbit/uwsgi-bonjour/README.md

 Using it
 ========

-The plugin currently exposes a single option `bonjour-register` alowing you to register new records in the bonjour dns service.
+The plugin currently exposes a single option `bonjour-register` allowing you to register new records in the bonjour DNS service.
 You can register CNAME and A records.

-Dinamically registering entries allows you to easily implement virtualhosting without messing with /etc/hosts. (and more important the other people in your lan will see them)
+Dynamically registering entries allows you to easily implement virtualhosting without messing with `/etc/hosts`. *(and more important the other people in your LAN will see them)*

 Supposing you are working on the `darthvaderisbetterthanyoda` website, you may want to reach it via the `darthvaderisbetterthanyoda.local` domain without changing the name of your system: